-For example, personality traits such as "modus", "psychotype" and "ethical norms" stay stable throughout one's life.
-This indicates that these properties are attributes of the enmorphya of self-awareness
+For example, personality traits such as "modus", "ethical norms", "psychotype" and the "archetypes", which are active for that person, stay stable throughout one's life.
+This indicates that these properties are attributes of the enmorphya of self-awareness.

 Personal characteristics that are relatively labile and depend on a particular period of life - state of health, the surrounding atmosphere in society, etc. - can only be attributes of information metabolism.
 Such characteristics always depend on the emotional state of the living system.